RedHatInsights/bonfire-tekton/README.md

 * Access to RHTAP.
 Join the wailist [here](https://console.redhat.com/preview/hac/application-pipeline) and ask for access in the [#rhtap-users](https://redhat-internal.slack.com/archives/C04PZ7H0VA8) slack channel.
 * Application in RHTAP already created.
 You can follow the instructions in the RHTAP [docs](https://redhat-appstudio.github.io/docs.appstudio.io/Documentation/main/getting-started/get-started/#creating-your-first-application).
+> **IMPORTANT:** The name of the RHTAP Component must be the same name of the `COMPONENT_NAME` parameter in the Integration Test Scenario below.
 * Access to RHTAP using the CLI.
 Please follow these [instructions](https://docs.google.com/document/d/1hFvQDH1H6MGNqTGfcZpyl2h8OIaynP8sokZohCS0Su0/edit#heading=h.olhho0rpp8t5).

 ### Create Integration Test Scenario